Painting a rose inspiration

 Putting on your first spot of color

 Now, in this stage of learning how to paint a rose, it is time for your first spot of color!
 I decided to start at the center of the rose and create a mixture of alizarin crimson, pthalo green, with some ultramarine blue and a small amount of white.
+You can use my free color mixing guide here for help with applying these color mixing techniques.

 To start out I found a simplified dark value shape to paint.
 It is important to not focus on details – especially in the beginning.
 This will detract from getting the big picture elements into the painting.